indigo-astronomy/indigo/indigo_drivers/guider_asi/README.md

 ## Status: Stable

-Driver is developed and tested with:
+Driver is developped without the physical hardware and tested by ZWO with:
-ASI224MC
-ASI120MM
-ASI120MC-S
-ASI1600MC-Cool
-ASI071MC-Cool
-ASI071MC Pro
+* ZWO ASI USB-ST4 guider adapter